Alogani/easy_fuser/README.md

 By leveraging `easy_fuser`, you can focus more on your filesystem's logic and less on the intricacies of FUSE implementation, making it easier to create robust, efficient, and maintainable filesystem solutions in Rust.

+## Templates

+`easy_fuser` provides a set of templates to help you get started quickly:

+- **DefaultFuseHandler**: A backbone implementation that acts as a NullFs, implementing every operation.
+It can also be used as a PanicFs for debugging purposes.
+- **FdHandlerHelper**: Provides boilerplate for operations on open files (ReadOnly and ReadWrite variants available)
+- **MirrorFs**: A passthrough filesystem that can be leveraged for creating more complex filesystems.

+These templates serve as composable building blocks, allowing you to mix and match functionalities to create custom, complex filesystem implementations with ease.
+You can use them as starting points, extend them, or combine multiple templates to achieve the desired behavior for your filesystem.

+## Examples

+Please check the README inside the examples folder for additional details and references.

+## Common Caveats

+When working with these examples, be aware of the following:

+1. **Handling Crashes and Interruptions**: If a program crashes or is stopped abruptly (e.g., using Ctrl+C), it may leave the mountpoint in an inconsistent state.
+This applies to all examples except those that explicitly include a handler for such cases.

+2. **Proper Unmounting**: To properly unmount the filesystem and stop the program (or to resolve a bad state after a crash), use the following command:

+    ```
+        fusermount -u <mountpoint>
+    ```

+This is the preferred method for both unmounting and resolving any issues with the mountpoint.

+3. **Modifying the source directory while mounted**: This is not well-supported behavior and can result in unexpected outcomes.

 ## Important notes